Mikejo5000/vsts-docs-pr/docs/settings/work/manage-process.md

 <a id="enable-process">  </a>
 ## Enable/disable a process

-To prevent team projects being created from a process, you disable it.
+To prevent projects being created from a process, you disable it.
 You might choose this option when you want to apply several customizations and don't want the process used until they are complete.
-Or, you might want to retire use of a process in favor of moving team projects to a new process.
+Or, you might want to retire use of a process in favor of moving  projects to a new process.

 All system processes and newly created inherited processes are enabled by default.